HindAlsharif/Robot_Arm_Control_Panel_Flutter/README.md

-تغ# Robot Arm Control Panel
+# Robot Arm Control Panel Flutter

 ## Overview
 This is a Flutter application designed to control a robotic arm.
 It allows the user to adjust servo motor values using sliders, and to save and retrieve these positions (poses) from a MySQL database, then execute them.